|Nutrition Facts (per serving)|

 To get the most authentic version of this classic Peruvian cocktail, be sure to heed the following tips:

-- Tip 2: Remember that the skin of limes has a lot of essential oils that can be a tad too bitter and sour, so when squeezing your limes, be sure to keep the flesh side facing down and not running down the lime peel.
-Also, don't drop the lime in as garnish after it’s been squeezed into your drink as it will also tamper with the taste.
+- The skin of limes has a lot of essential oils that can be a tad too bitter and sour; when squeezing the lime, be sure to keep the flesh side facing down so the juice doesn't run over the lime peel.
+Avoid dropping the lime in as garnish as it will also tamper with the taste.

-- Tip 3: Keep the simple syrup really simple.
-You can use any recipe for simple syrup you want, but the easiest and yummiest option is to forgo the weird sweeteners, artificial sweeteners or expensive syrups and just do 1:1 ratio of sugar to water and mix.
+- Keep the simple syrup really simple.
+You can use any recipe for simple syrup you want, but the easiest and yummiest option is to do a basic 1:1 ratio of white sugar to water.

-- Tip 4: Don’t be scared of using real egg whites.
+- If possible, use a real egg white.
 You can always use pasteurized liquid egg whites from a container, but the texture is not quite the same and can affect the look and taste of an authentic pisco sour.

-- Tip 5: Shake your cocktail well so that when you pour it into an old-fashioned glass, you get a nice 1/2-inch layer of foam on top.
+- Shake your cocktail well so that when you pour it into an old-fashioned glass, you get a nice 1/2-inch layer of foam on top.

-- Tip 6: Don't stress if you don't have Angostura bitters on hand, you can do without.
-Instead, you can try a sprinkle of cinnamon on top of the foam, but that is not necessary either.
+- Don't stress if you don't have bitters on hand, you can do without.
+Instead, you can try a sprinkle of grated cinnamon or nutmeg on top of the foam.